ChalmersGU-data-structure-courses/lab-system/README.md

 * perform the `use_cache = False`, which will refresh the values stored in the cache,
 * or delete the cache directory, leading to it being lazily regenerated.

-### Features
+## Features

 TODO

-## GitLab group structure
+### Chalmers GitLab group structure

 The following is an overview of the group structure on Chalmers GitLab.
-You only need to create the three top-level groups.
+You need to create the three top-level groups and invite all graders to the group called 'graders'.
-The remaining hierarchy will be created by scripts.
+The remaining hierarchy will be created by the lab scripts.

 ```
 graders              # Who should be allowed to grade?